This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Blood tests will help your child's healthcare provider find out if he has an infection.
+- Blood tests will help your child's healthcare provider find out if he or she has an infection.

 - A chest x-ray may be done to look for signs of infection, such as pneumonia.

 - Postural drainage (PD) is a treatment that uses body position and gravity to help bring up sputum (mucus) from your child's lungs.
-His healthcare provider will place him in different positions to help the sputum drain to larger air passages.
-Then he can cough it out more easily.
-Your child's healthcare provider may also lightly clap on your child's back and chest with his hands.
-He may use a small machine that vibrates on your child's skin.
-This breaks up the sputum in his lungs.
-Postural drainage may make it easier for your child to breathe, decrease the chance of infection, and help him get better faster.
+His or her healthcare provider will place him or her in different positions to help the sputum drain to larger air passages.
+Then he or she can cough it out more easily.
+Your child's healthcare provider may also lightly clap on your child's back and chest with his or her hands.
+He or she may use a small machine that vibrates on your child's skin.
+This breaks up the sputum in his or her lungs.
+Postural drainage may make it easier for your child to breathe, decrease the chance of infection, and help him or her get better faster.

 - Suction may also be used.
 This is a small tube that is placed in your child's mouth or nose.
 It will help suck out the mucus in your child's mouth or nose.
 This can help your child breathe easier.
 Saline drops may be put into your child's nose to loosen some of the mucus.
-Your child may need his mouth or nose suctioned more than once.
+Your child may need his or her mouth or nose suctioned more than one time.